 Creamy caramel custard

-Years later, with a lot of different flan recipes under my belt, I'm pretty sure adding this sweetened ingredient creates some magic when it comes to texture and flavor, so I'm all for it.
+Years later, with a lot of different flan recipes under my belt, I'm pretty sure adding this canned ingredient creates some magic when it comes to texture and flavor, so I'm all for it.

 What is flan?
 It's a vanilla custard dessert baked with caramel in a water bath (very important!), resulting in an incredibly smooth and rich dessert.

 This is the classic vanilla flan version.
-A close sibling to our popular chocolate flan and to the unique chocoflan recipe, two recipes that make this dessert even more decadent.
+A close sibling to our popular chocolate flan and to the unique and fun-to-make chocoflan recipe, two recipes that make this dessert even more decadent.
 Because, you know, there's chocolate in it.

-- It keeps well for days in the fridge so you can make it ahead.
+It keeps well for days in the fridge, so you can make it ahead.

-Integrate the eggs slowly with a wire whisk and take the time to make sure the egg whites are fully incorporated.
+To get a lump-free custard, integrate the eggs slowly with a wire whisk and take the time to make sure the egg whites are fully incorporated.
 You might also want to strain the mixture into the ramekins or molds so any bits of undissolved ingredients are left behind.

-I don't recommended it if you want a smooth and rich texture.
+The water bath is essential for that creamy, smooth and rich texture.
 Baking without a water bath may result in a slightly different texture and an increased risk of the flan overcooking or developing a rubbery texture.

-I don't recommend freezing it as the texture (a prominent reason we love flan so much) will not be as silky and firm once the dessert is thawed.
+I don't recommend freezing it, as the texture (a prominent reason we love flan so much) will not be as silky and firm once the dessert is thawed.
+It lasts for 4-6 days in the fridge.

-Steps to make caramel for flan
+Making caramel for flan

 - Melting the sugar:

 I make the caramel in a skillet first and then add it to the pan.
-It's an extra step that ends up being a shortcut because it makes your life easier and the chances of burning almost non-existent. - Middle steps: before you get a smooth caramel, you will have a bubbling liquid that will start to color until you get an amber hue.
+It's an extra step that ends up being a shortcut because it makes your life easier, and the chances of burning are almost non-existent. - Middle steps: before you get a smooth caramel, you will have a bubbling liquid that will start to color until you get an amber hue.
 Swirl the skillet gently if it colors unevenly.
 Don't overcook it (make a very dark caramel) or it will start to turn bitter!

 - My tips: use a non-stick skillet and silicone spoon (or silicon spatula) for best results.
 Alternatively, you can use a wooden spoon as we used to before silicone was available.
 But the caramel will stick to it and be more laborious to wash.